anvi-report-circularity

 The efficacy of the step above heavily depends on your assembler’s restraint to not add stupid extras such as non-existent tandem repeats to contig ends (as they generally do with circular entities) :/

-Assess edge coherence.
+• Assess edge coherence.
 This is not immediately relevant to the circularity calculation, but it is something good to have in the report: the proportion of paired-end reads at the extremeties of contigs where both mates map into the contig.
-If both mates in every single paired-end read that occur at the contig edge, which is defined by thos that are within M nucleotides form either of the contig edges, the edge coherence is maximum (which may indicate that a given contig is linear, and fragment of no one).
-If the is a large number of paired-end reads in these edges with their mate mapping elsewhere or nowhere, then the edge coherence is minimum (which may indicate that the contig is a fragment of something).
+If both mates in every single paired-end read that occur at the contig edges, which is defined by those that are within M nucleotides form either of the contig edges, the edge coherence is maximum (which may indicate that a given contig is linear, and not a fragment of anything larger).
+If there is a large number of paired-end reads in these edges with their mate mapping to a different contig or not mapping at all, then the edge coherence is minimum (which may indicate that the contig is a fragment of something larger).

 The program makes use of a combination of user-defined thresholds and the min_required variable which is equivalent to --min-supporting-pairs or --expected-fraction-threshold × E[RF], whichever is larger.